-Though there are dozens of Las Vegas golf courses in the area, there aren’t many championship courses.
-There is only one championship golf course on the Las Vegas strip: Bali Hai golf club.
+Though there are dozens of Las Vegas golf courses in the area, there are few championship courses.
+The Las Vegas strip has only one championship golf course: Bali Hai golf club.

 Located right in the shadows of some strip resorts, Bali Hai golf club is where you should go if you’re looking for all of the fun in a Las Vegas experience, all bundled into a single round of golf.

 Bali Hai golf club offers a high-end restaurant for all players to enjoy, VIP food, and club service, so you’re treated like a genuine member, music available in every golf cart, and some delicious food on and off the course.